AmrGomaa3/Custom-Deque/README.md

 ## Overview

-This is a manually implemented array-based double-ended queue that avoids the typical *circular buffer* approach.
-Instead of modulo arithmetic, it keeps the data block **centered in the array** and explicitly shifts/reallocates during resizes.
-This design is tuned for **predictable memory layout** and **balanced access** from both ends.
+This is a manually implemented array-based double-ended queue that avoids the typical circular buffer or doubly linked list approach.
+Instead of modulo arithmetic, it keeps the data block centered in the array and explicitly shifts/reallocates during resizes.
+This design is tuned for predictable memory layout and balanced access from both ends.

 ---